AsiaWorld–Expo station: Station layout

 Like the other stations on the Airport Express, AsiaWorld–Expo contains platform screen doors.
-However, the screen doors at this station are different from other stations of the Airport Express (except the now closed Terminal 2 platforms of Airport station), as they are designed for the trains of Tung Chung line as well, so those trains can also be used to run services from and to the station in order to increase passenger flow when large exhibitions or concerts are being held.
+However, the screen doors at this station are different from other stations of the Airport Express, as they are designed for the trains of Tung Chung line as well, so those trains can also be used to run services from and to the station in order to increase passenger flow when large exhibitions or concerts are being held.